Compilation of Final Fantasy VII: Setting

 The setting of Final Fantasy VII is a world that has been described as an industrial or post-industrial science fiction milieu.
 It is referred to as "the Planet" by the series characters, and was retroactively named "Gaia" in some Square Enix promotional material and by game staff.
 The planet's lifeforce is called the Lifestream, a flow of spiritual energy that gives life to everything on the Planet.
 Its processed form is known as "Mako".
 During VII and its prequels, the Lifestream is being used by the megacorporation Shinra as an energy source.
 This is in turn causing the Planet to dangerously weaken, threatening the existence of everything and everyone on the planet.
 The main narrative of VII focuses on an eco-terrorist group known as AVALANCHE, chronicling their conflict with Shinra president Rufus Shinra and his subordinates, including the covert Turks, and SOLDIER, an elite fighting force created by giving humans raw Mako.
 Eventually, all come under threat from Sephiroth, a member of SOLDIER created through Shinra experimentation and driven mad when he learns the truth about his origins, and Jenova, an alien lifeform which seeks to destroy all life on the Planet.
 Among the main characters are Cloud Strife, a mercenary and self-proclaimed ex-SOLDIER, Aerith Gainsborough, a flower seller and last member of an ancient tribe known as the Cetra, Tifa Lockhart, Cloud's childhood friend, and Vincent Valentine, a former Turk who was made immortal by Shinra experimentation.
 During the conflict, Sephiroth summons a destructive spell called Meteor to mortally wound the Planet.
 When Aerith attempts to summon Holy, a defense mechanism that can stop Meteor, she is killed by Sephiroth.
 Eventually, the party are successful in defeating Sephiroth, and the Lifestream reinforces Holy, successfully stopping Meteor.

 The Compilation titles act as continuations and expansions on the core narrative, with them focusing on various characters.
 Advent Children begins two years after VII, when people across the world are succumbing to a disease called Geostigma and Cloud, suffering from guilt, is forced to confront Kadaj, Loz and Yazoo, avatars of Sephiroth's will.
 Before Crisis begins six years prior to the events of VII, and follows the confrontations between the Turks and the original incarnation of AVALANCHE.
-Crisis Core takes place in a similar time period, but follows events from the point of view of Zack, a SOLDIER who befriended Cloud and was killed by Shinra troops after turning against the company.
+Crisis Core takes place in a similar time period, but follows events from the point of view of Zack Fair, a SOLDIER who befriended Cloud and was killed by Shinra troops after turning against the company.
 Among the characters who interact with Zack is Genesis Rhapsodos, a member of SOLDIER who successfully rebels and eventually decides to protect the Planet.
 Dirge of Cerberus is set a year after Advent Children, and focuses on Vincent's conflict against Deepground, a sect of SOLDIER that was trapped beneath the city of Midgar during Meteor's descent.
 Last Order takes place during the events at Nibelheim, where Jenova was originally stored and Sephiroth first found out about himself.